 In Budget 2020 it was announced that from July 2020, the prescription charges in Ireland would be changing.

->

-> For medical cardholders the charge was due to be decreased from €2 to €1.50 for each item.
+- For medical cardholders under 70 the charge will drop from €2 to €1.50 for each item.

->

-> History of Prescription Charges in Ireland
+History of Prescription Charges in Ireland

 Before 1 January 2018, the €2 per item charge applied for people over 70 ….but for those under the age of 70 the charge was €2.50 per item up to a maximum of €25 per month.
 In Budget 2018 the €2.50 charge was cut to €2